Aider-AI/aider/aider/website/docs/usage/modes.md

 </div>

 Using `/code`, `/ask`, and `/help` applies just to that particular message.
-Your next message will go back to code mode.
+Your next message will go back to the active mode (usually "code" mode by default).

 You can switch between the modes in a sticky way with the `/chat-mode <mode>` command: